FulvioSpelta/Marlin---Longer-LKx-Pro/README.md

-# Marlin 2.0 Printer Firmware For Longer LK4/LK5 Pro and Alfawise U30 Pro.
+# Marlin 2.1 Printer Firmware For Longer LK4/LK5 Pro and Alfawise U30 Pro.

-**IMPORTANT!!
-This firmware will not work on touch screens other than model DW.
-In the About, the screen firmware version may have letters following it like "0.3.1 DW".
-This firmware will work only if your screen has the letters DW or no letters following the version number.
+**IMPORTANT!!** This firmware will not work on touch screens other than model DW.
+In the About, the screen firmware version may have letters following it like "0.3.1-DW".
+This firmware will only work if your screen has the letters DW or no letters following the version number.

+**Do not try to update if your touch screen model is "T5L", "DWTJ" or "DWTJB".**

+Update instructions provided by jgbrown54:
+1. Download the appropriate Marlin hex file for your system configuration as well as the DWIN_SET from the release page.
+2. Download and install the Longer slicer from Longer's official web site or provided [here](https://onedrive.live.com/?authkey=%21AOBMazQNwWoTAuQ&id=3BFF2E2DC1E8717D%2129166&cid=3BFF2E2DC1E8717D) as a convenience.
+3. Connect a USB cable from your computer to the printer.
+4. Open the Longer slicer and select Machine / Machine Settings.
+5. Open the Serial Port selection and select the serial port for the printer.
+If there is no port available under the selection, then you must troubleshoot your USB connection before proceeding.
+6. If a port was selected, set the Baud Rate to Auto.
+Note that the baud rate may change after installation.
+You will need to account for this in any control software you are using.
+The new baud rate is 115200.
+7. Select the OK button to save the settings.
+8. On Longer Slicer, select Machine / Install Custom Firmware.
+9. Locate the new firmware .hex file.
+The firmware should update.
+If it does not update, do not proceed.
+10. Now use a Micro SD card between 8 and 32 GB and format it for FAT32 with a Utilization of 4096 KB.
+The The display will not recognize and SDHC card greater than 32GB.
+If you are running Windows Home Edition, it will not have a Utilization of 4096 KB availabile.
+In this case open a Command Prompt on the PC and enter the following command.
+FORMAT D: /FS:FAT32 /Q /A:4096 where D: is the drive letter assigned to your SD card.
+This format must be used to update the screen software.
+11. Extract the DWIN_SET folder from the .zip file and copy it to the formatted SD card.
+12. Open the frame around the display screen and place the SD card into the SD slot for the screen.
+13. Disconnect the USB cable from the computer before proceeding.
+14. Power on the printer and the screen software should update.
+It takes about 1 minute.
+When complete, the first displayed line will say "SD Card Process...
+END !".
+15. Remove the SD card and cycle the power on the printer.
+The printer should come up.

+Notes:

+The new screens will not work with the old software.
+You MUST either have the new firmware and new screens or the old firmware and old screens.
+Load the Firmware first.
+Then the screen software.
+Steps 4 thru 9 can be done using the Prusa slicer, Cura, Octoprint, Repetier Server, Arduino, Avrdude, or any other firmware updater for Arduino.
+Follow instructions.
+In step 10, the SD card MUST be formatted as FAT32 with a Utilization of 4096 KB.
+The screen will not update unless this format is used.
+Warning!
+Loading this new firmware will reset your print counts.

+The default probe offset is set to an X offset of -35.
+This is correct if you have a single blower.
+If your unit has a dual blower, go to the Gcode entry screen and enter the commands M851 X-50 to set the X probe offset and M500 to save the settings.

+If you have already loaded the display software and you are only updating the firmware, you can skip lines 10 thru 15.

 <h1 align="center">Marlin 3D Printer Firmware</h1>